 This device has other great features as well, including custom notching to complement its discrimination settings, a pinpoint mode to guide exactly where you should dig, and a surprisingly accurate depth indicator.
 If you've never had to ground balance before, then using its free-twisting ground balance knob will take a little practice, but once you learn how to do it, you can go treasure hunting in highly mineralized soil without affecting your depth readouts.

-The basic design of the Fisher F4 mirrors most of the other metal detectors we reviewed.
+The basic design of the Fisher F4 mirrors most of the other metal detectors we reviewed including the Fisher F22.
 Its control box is mounted just below the angled grip, letting you grasp the F4 and adjust its common settings with your thumb.
 Its sensitivity and discrimination settings are a little higher on the box, so you can't accidentally brush them – this is ideal since both can significantly impact your treasure hunt if you change them without realizing it.

 While most beginner detectors sport concentric coils, the Fisher F4's elliptical, DD-style search coil places the machine well above the competition.
 DD coils emit search fields that are shaped like thick blades: long top to bottom but short side to side.
 The F4 coil's 11-inch diameter beats an 8-inch coil any day, and you can cover the same amount of ground as a concentric coil, if not more.
 Plus, the thin shape means the detector won't be confused by closely spaced targets.
 Given that most coils are lucky to hit depths of 8 inches and average around 4 to 6 inches, the Fisher's 10-inch depth range puts a lot of power at your fingertips.